Abijeet/markdown-notes-doc/db/main.md

 The basic relationship can be described as follows -

-- Users have notebooks
+- Users have notebooks.
-- Notebooks have notes
+- Notebooks have notes.